WOF-Softwares/Docura/docs/blog/respecting-omarchy-dhh-philosophy.md

 Thank you for:
 - **Rails** - showed us convention over configuration
 - **Basecamp** - proved simple can scale
-- **Omakase** - gave Arch users a beautiful home
+- **Omarchy** - gave Arch users a beautiful home
 - **Your writing** - taught us to have opinions
 - **Your example** - showed us that opinionated software is good software

-Docura's Omakase integration was built with deep respect for your work.
-When you choose Omakase control in our app, we don't fight it - we embrace it.
+Docura's Omarchy integration was built with deep respect for your work.
+When you choose Omarchy control in our app, we don't fight it - we embrace it.

 **Just like Rails, just like everything you build: opinionated, simple, it just works.** 🙏

 ## 🎨 Try It Yourself

-If you're on Arch Linux with Omakase:
+If you're on Arch Linux with Omarchy:

 1. Install Docura
 2. Open Menu → Settings
-3. Enable "Auto-sync with Omakase theme"
+3. Enable "Auto-sync with Omarchy theme"
-4. Change your Omakase theme in the terminal
+4. Change your Omarchy theme in the terminal
 5. Watch Docura update automatically

-If you're not on Omakase - that's fine too!
+If you're not on Omarchy - that's fine too!
 Docura works beautifully standalone.

 ## 🌟 The Philosophy Lives On